Quantum-coherent mixtures of causal relations: Supplementary Notes

 which is entangled for a range of $\epsilon$, and similarly for finding $C$ in the state $\ket{V}$.
 The causal map is therefore quantum in the cause-effect pathway.
 If we prepare $\ket{H}$ on $D$, then the state on $CB$ is

 which is also entangled.
 The same holds for preparing $\ket{V}$ on $D$, and consequently the causal map is quantum in the common-cause pathway.
-However, the causal map cannot be realized by a probabilistic mixture of purely common-cause and purely cause-effect relations, since the last term sets $b=c \oplus d$.
+However, the causal map cannot be realized by a probabilistic mixture of purely common-cause and purely cause-effect relations, since the witness of physical mixture is $\epsilon/4$, i.e. non-zero for all valid values of $\epsilon$.
+(The fact that the last term, $b=-cd$, has $b$ depending simultaneously on $c$ and $d$ is also suggestive of a physical mixture, but not conclusive.)
 Consequently, the map belongs to \textsc{PhysQ}.

 On the other hand, no measurement outcome on $B$ implies entanglement on $CD$: since every term in the expression for $\mathcal{E}_{CB|D}$ has the form of a tensor product between $C$ and $D$, the state induced when selecting for any state on $B$ must be separable.
 It follows that the map is not in \textsc{Coh}.